To keep its students on track to completion of their academic programs, the Department

 students are not delayed in the completion of their programs in a timely manner.

-The department has a strong record of retention within the College of Communication
+The department has a strong record of retention compared to other units in the College

-and Fine Arts and the University.
-The one-year retention rate for Department of Journalism
+of Communication and Fine Arts and the University.
+The one-year retention rate for

-The department also has a history of being one of the most effective programs campus-wide
+The department also has a history of being one of the most effective programs in terms

-in terms of graduating students.
-With 70 undergraduate degrees awarded between Summer 2011 to Spring 2012, the department was the most productive
+of graduating students in a timely way.
+With 67 undergraduate degrees awarded between Summer 2012 to Spring 2013, the department’s four-year graduation

 The Department of Journalism provides a placement office to assist students in securing